sueLan/suelan.github.io/source/_posts/An-glimpse-of-iOS-Memory-Deep-Dive.md

 ![b576f28d.png](f30bdfea-25ac-4eb9-af3e-278a74a85022/b576f28d.png)

-Some pages can hold multiple objects, and somes objects can span multiple pages.
+Some pages can hold multiple objects, and some objects can span multiple pages.